spjuhel/BoARIO-Sensitivity/report/source/results-pages/results-contents/general-all_sim-cumsum_impact_class-sectorXregion~Experience-results.rst

 **************************************************************************************************************************************************************
-Comparing by params for the affected region (recover scenario facets) (no_absurd)
+Comparing by resulting impact (sector,region facets) (all_sim)
 **************************************************************************************************************************************************************

-Comparison of indirect impacts for each variable in a facet format based on recovery scenario.
-Regrouping plot by common parameters.
+Comparison of indirect impacts for each variable in a facet format with sectors as columns and regions as row.
+Regrouping plots by maximum size of indirect impact.

-Simulation regrouped such that recovery_sce==reb1Y :
+Simulation regrouped such that cumsum_impact_class==crash :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Variable is: production_realised